Approved NC MOC Projects

 Each approved NC MOC Project is integrated into the work physicians do every day in their office or in their clinical practice in an effort to improve the process of care and produce better patient outcomes.

-Click here for the Mountain Area Health Education Center (MAHEC) projects.
-MAHEC is a Participating Organization which means they help their affiliated physicians earn MOC practice improvement credit for participating in initiatives approved by the NC MOC Advisory Board and the American Board of Medical Specialties.
+Click here for the Area Health Education Centers (AHEC) projects.
+These AHECs are Participating Organization which means they help their affiliated physicians earn MOC practice improvement credit for participating in initiatives approved by the NC MOC Advisory Board and the American Board of Medical Specialties.

 |Approved QI Project||Description||Physician Lead and Project Manager|

 |Preventing Patient Harm||Preventing Patient Harm is a program aimed at reducing hospital-acquired infections and patient safety indicators.
 Although much work has been done to prevent patient harm over the past decade, this work is gathering even more momentum, with tremendous efforts underway across the entire medical center.||Tom Ivester and

 Preventing Patient Harm Project Manager

 |Opioid Stewardship||The aim is to develop a system to standardize the education of prescribers and patients regarding the implications of unused medications and facilitate appropriate drug disposal.
 We hope to produce Standard Opiate Prescribing Schedules (SOPS) to guide responsible prescribing by our providers and minimizing unused pills in homes, while not limiting patients’ access to the medication when it is needed.||Brooke Chidgey, Peggy McNaull and